BettinaE-K/PowerBI-Functions/README.md

 # PowerBI-Functions

-A store of useful PowerBI functions and code
+Welcome to my store of useful functions and code.

+Let me know if you find errors or have any questions.
+/Bettina